protolambda/muskoka-client/README.md

 Login: `firebase login`

+### Hosting

-Configuration can be found in `firebase.json`, from this dir, deploy the frontend (and apply hosting configuration to forward paths to cloud funcs) with:
+Hosting configuration can be found in `firebase.json`, from this dir, deploy the frontend (and apply hosting configuration to forward paths to cloud funcs) with:
 `firebase deploy --project muskoka --only hosting`

 The cloud functions of Muskoka are written in Go and deployed separately (hence the `--only hosting`).

+### Firestore

+Firestore (the revived google-datastore product) is used to back the tasks/results tracking.
+Queries require composite indexes because of the applied sort order.
+See `firestore.indexes.json`.
+Luckily, zig-zag merge-joins allow to not have indexes for any permutation, we just need `(index, *field*)` pairs.

+The indexes can be deployed with `firebase deploy --project muskoka --only firestore:indexes`

 ## License